-On today’s episode of the Agent of Wealth Podcast we talk about what the coronavirus can teach us about a couple of hard to explain financial topics.
+In this episode of The Agent of Wealth Podcast, host Marc Bautis discusses what the Coronavirus can teach us about hard-to-explain financial topics.

 - Why the stock market sometimes goes up even when the news around unemployment, earnings, and the virus is bad.